Online Banking Login

 Tax

 Tax identity theft occurs when a perpetrator tries to collect a tax refund in your name.
-They do this by stealing your social security number and filing a tax return in your name.
+They do this by stealing your Social Security number and filing a tax return in your name.

 Criminal